Ye Htut: Military career

 Ye Htut applied to Defence Services Academy but initially failed it first time, so enrolled at Rangoon University.
 He applied again and accepted for the academy's 22nd intake in 1977.
 After graduation in 1981, he was dispatched to Kayin State, where he would spend five years fighting the Karen National Union along the Myanmar-Thai border.

-Over the next 16 years, he served in Tanintharyi Region, Kayin State, Kachin State and near Naypyidaw, before landing as the chief instructor at a training facility in southern Shan State in 2002.
+Over the next 16 years, he served in Tanintharyi Region, Kayin State, Kachin State and near Naypyitaw, before landing as the chief instructor at a training facility in southern Shan State in 2002.
 He also contributed articles for the army's Myawady news journal.

 In office

-He was retired as a lieutenant colonel in Myanmar Army and took up the post of deputy director general at the Department of Information and Public Relations under the Ministry of Information in 2005.
+He was retired as a lieutenant colonel in Tatmadaw and took up the post of deputy director general at the Department of Information and Public Relations under the Ministry of Information in 2005.
 He was promoted as the director general of the department in 2009, which has been viewed as a propaganda machine for the military government.

 He became deputy minister for the Ministry of Information in August 2012 when the former minister Kyaw Hsan and deputy ministers were reshuffled to other ministries.
-He became spokesperson for the President in February 2013.
+He became spokesperson for the President Thein Sein in February 2013.

 On July 30, 2014, he was nominated to be Minister for the Ministry of Information.
-On August 1, the Assembly of the Union confirmed his nomination.
-He left the office and USDP Party in 2016.
+On August 1, the Pyidaungsu Hluttaw confirmed his nomination.
+He left the office and USDP party in 2016.